 PLAN FOR A REASONABLE BUDGET

 Impulse buying is real people.
 For me, every decision I make is an impulse when I’m on holiday.
 Since we decide to slow travel, my urges for random purchases needed to be reigned in.
-It’s unrealistic to think that you’ll be traveling and not want to see and do anything so we recommend building a budget that is reasonable and takes into consideration your accommodation, eating out, doing a few tours, and transportation.
+It’s unrealistic to think that you’ll be traveling and not want to see and do anything.
+We recommend building a budget that is reasonable.
+Consider your accommodation, eating out, doing a few tours, and transportation.
 Another thing we like to budget for is an exit fund.
 In case of emergency, do you know how much it will take to get you out of the jungle?

 STAY IN ONE PLACE FOR LONGER